chaidiscovery/chai-lab/examples/msas/README.md

 # Adding MSA evolutionary information

 While Chai-1 performs very well in "single-sequence mode," it can also be given additional evolutionary information to further improve performance.
 As in other folding methods, this evolutionary information is provided in the form of a multiple sequence alignment (MSA).
+This information is given in the form of a `MSAContext` object (see `chai_lab/data/dataset/msas/msa_context.py`); we provide code for building these `MSAContext` objects through `aligned.pqt` files, though you can play with building out an `MSAContext` yourself as well.

 ## The `.aligned.pqt` file format